 Posted by Sen on October 20, 2008

 I’ve been reading Paul Lample’s “Learning and the Evolution of the Bahá’í Community.”
-He presents various possible roles for the “learned Bahai” in the Bahai community.
+From page 15, he presents various possible roles for the “learned Bahai” in the Bahai community, saying among other things that learned Baha’i is not an “artist”, and concluding “Perhaps the learned Baha’i is more like the ‘scout’ who helps to guide an expedition on a journey into unexplored territory.”
 I found it striking that he did not mention the possibility that the learned Bahai could be a servant, someone who uses knowledge to minister to the faithful.

 Read the rest of this entry »